MTQR/MTQR/README.md

-# HIPERquad - HIgh Precision and ERror estimation quadrature library
+# QUASIMONT - QUAdrature of SINgular polynomials with MONomial transformations